Los Angeles Proposition 36 Attorneys

 In the past, California’s Three Strikes Law gave life sentences to anyone convicted of a third felony offense.
 With the passage of Proposition 36, a number of people with non-violent drug possession felonies became eligible for probation instead of time in prison.

 There are some specific requirements that must be met before someone is eligible under Prop 36, also known as the Substance Abuse and Crime Prevention Act of 2000.
 Trying to appeal a previous sentence without the assistance of an experienced attorney is a mistake.
 You need a knowledgeable lawyer to fight for your rights.
-If you or a loved one is facing drug charges and you need a defense, or you are trying to file an appeal under Proposition 36, call Werksman Jackson & Quinn LLP at (213) 688-0460 today.
+If you or a loved one is facing drug charges in Los Angeles and you need a defense, or you are trying to file an appeal under Proposition 36, call Werksman Jackson & Quinn LLP at (213) 688-0460 today.

 What Is Proposition 36?